 - Social Engagement.
-Technical optimization methods can encourage users to generate the type of social interaction behaviours that Google favours and to prevent those which Google penalizes.
+Technical optimization methods can encourage users to generate the type of social engagement and interaction signals that Google favours and to prevent those which Google penalizes.
 You don’t have access to servers or site-wide settings on social networks, but there are many optimization options available on your profiles.

 - Local Search.
-Techniques to target the site to specific locations or geographical areas (to get it found in local search results) are implemented on the server and across the site as well as on pages.
+Techniques to target the site to specific locations or geographical areas to be found in search results for local queries are implemented on the server and across the site as well as on pages.
 For place-based and retail businesses, there are excellent social utilities that can really help identify you to a specific location.

 - Mobile Friendliness.
 Having a responsive design is only part of Google’s mobile score for a site (it’s a ranking factor).
 The key components determining a site’s mobile friendliness are on the server or site-wide software; some may be on the actual pages, depending on how you’ve set your site up.